-A person may be able to apply for indefinite leave to remain (ILR) under the domestic violence rule if they have limited leave to enter or remain as the spouse, civil partner, unmarried partner or same-sex partner of a:
+In some instances, a person who has obtained their immigration permission on the basis of having a spouse or partner in the UK may experience a relationship breakdown due to domestic violence, and separate from their partner.
+They may be able to apply for indefinite leave to remain (ILR) under the domestic violence rule if they have limited leave to enter or remain as the spouse, civil partner, unmarried partner or same-sex partner of a:

-- British Citizen,
+- British citizen

-- person with settled status (for example ILR or right of abode), or
+- person with settled status, for example ILR or right of abode;or

-- member of HM Forces (must be serving or discharged, and must be a British Citizen or a person who has served for at least four years).
+- member of HM Forces (must be serving or discharged, and must be a British citizen or a person who has served for at least four years).

 Even if a person’s spouse or partner leave has already expired, it may still be possible to apply for ILR under the domestic violence rule.

-9.5 When is a child British?
+11.5 When is a child British?